Cumbres and Toltec Scenic Railroad: Chama Yard

 The Chama yard is located at milepost 344.12.
 Here, the railroad stores most of its freight cars and both rotary snowplows, Rotary OY and Rotary OM.
-On the east side is part of the original roundhouse from the D&RGW.
-A fire burned most of the roundhouse years ago; what remains is used as storage for parts.
+On the east side is part of the original D&RGW roundhouse.
+A fire destroyed most of the roundhouse years ago; what remains is used to store parts.
 K-37 locomotive No. 497 is currently stored here.
 On the far side of the old roundhouse section are the shops where the engines are serviced and prepared for the next day.
 The shops have two stalls and can hold two engines inside simultaneously.
 On the west side of the yard is the original depot from the late 1800s, where train tickets can be purchased.
-There is a gift shop with various items for sale.
+There is a gift shop with a variety of items for sale.
 On the south end of the yard, over 100 freight cars are visible.
-The yard is open and can be toured by anyone.
+The yard is open to the public and can be toured.
 About 40 of the cars in the yard are operational.